Your Solar True-Up Bill: What You Need to Know

 Solution 1: Add More Solar Panels to your Existing System

-If you have a larger than expected true-up bill you are not producing enough electricity to maximize you savings.
+If you have a larger than expected true-up bill you are not producing enough electricity to maximize your savings.
 Consider working with a solar energy sales consultant to evaluate the amount of additional solar your home might need in order to offset the remaining usage currently being supplied by the utility grid.

 Solution 2: Add Batteries to your Existing Solar PV System